-Stop struggling with your Windows CMD batch files!
+Stop struggling with your Windows CMD batch file commands!

-Take Command is a comprehensive interactive command line and Windows batch scripting toolkit that makes your Windows command prompt easier to use and far more powerful.
-Take Command includes tabbed console windows, File Explorer-style integration, hundreds of major enhancements to standard CMD commands such as COPY, DEL, and DIR, 216 internal commands, improved command line editing (including a wide variety of cut and paste options), and thousands of other features you won'f find in any other Windows command processor.
+Take Command is a comprehensive interactive command line and Windows batch scripting toolkit that makes your command prompt easier to use and far more powerful.
+Take Command includes tabbed console windows, Windows File Explorer integration, and hundreds of major enhancements to standard CMD commands such as COPY, DEL, DIR, MOVE, REN, and START.
+It adds 258 internal commands (CMD has less than 40), improved aliases and command line editing (including syntax coloring, powerful filename completion, and a wide variety of cut and paste options), and thousands of other features you won't find in any other Windows command processor.

-Take Command is also a powerful solution for creating Windows batch files, featuring compatibility with CMD batch file commands, while offering advanced extensions such as an integrated IDE including an editor and batch debugger, DO loops, SWITCH statements, subroutines, error and exception handling, monitoring and internet commands, and over 640 internal variables and functions.
+Take Command is also your best solution for Windows batch file development, featuring compatibility with CMD commands, while offering advanced extensions such as an integrated IDE including an editor and batch debugger, macro recording & playback, DO loops, SWITCH statements, subroutines and libraries, error and exception handling, event and system monitoring, Internet commands, and more than 760 internal variables and functions.

 Are you a Windows developer, system administrator, operations, tech support professional, or an advanced user involved with script programming, debugging, and / or execution?
 Are you frustrated with the limitations of CMD batch file commands and batch scripting?
 Do you yearn for a real scripting language and an integrated IDE and batch debugger?